kanndil/kanndil/README.md

 # Hi 👋, I'm Youssef Kandil (Kanndil)

-I am a Computer Engineering student and a Research Assistant at the [American University in Cairo](https://aucegypt.edu).
-I am passionate about Hardware/Embedded systems and I am currently a member of the [AUC Open Source Hardware Lab (AUCOHL)](https://github.com/AUCOHL).
-I am also a Machine/Deep Learning enthusiast, and have great interest in the field of object detection, image segmentation and reinforcement learning.
+A Research Assistant and a student of Computer Engineering at the [American University in Cairo](https://aucegypt.edu).
+My main feilds of interest are hardware and embedded systems, and I am currently a member of the [AUC Open Source Hardware Lab (AUCOHL)](https://github.com/AUCOHL).
+Also  as a machine/deep learning enthusiast, I'm particularly interested in the fields of object detection, image segmentation, and reinforcement learning.

 ## Projects
-I am the contribute and maintain the Lighter project, an automatic clock gating utility.
-And currently developing an AUTOSAR compliant Multi-Core OS as my graduation project.
+I contribute to and maintain the Lighter project, an automatic clock gating utility.
+And currently developing an AUTOSAR-compliant Multi-Core OS as my graduation project.

 - Checkout [❄️ Lighter ❄️](https://github.com/AUCOHL/Lighter)